 Therefore, we provide community acupuncture.
 This means that you will receive your treatment in a room with several others.
 You do not need to disrobe, just roll up your pants to your knees, and sleeves to your elbows, find a table and lie down.
 You and your acupuncturist will speak quietly before you get treated and you can stay as long as you want.
 We love this as it means that you can afford to get treated as often as you need, you can be treated at the same time as your family and friends, you can feel comfortable rather than isolated, and create a collective energy making your treatment more powerful and effective.
 What can be better than that?

 Acupuncture is a process.
 Occasionally there will be a miracle ‘1 treatment cure’, but this is rare.
 Acupuncture works by bringing increased blood flow, oxygen, and nutrients to the injured areas of your body, thus stimulating your natural healing process.
 These effects typically last about 24 – 48 hours after each treatment.
 As your health improves, each treatment will seem to last longer and longer.
 It is gentle, safe, and usually gradual.
-Our sliding scale of $25 – $60 enables you to choose an amount that is light and right for your financial situation and enables you to come as frequently as you need to reach your health goals.
+Ask about our Affordability Program which enables you to choose an amount that is light and right for your financial situation and enables you to come as frequently as you need to reach your health goals.
 We want you to get well, and STAY well!